Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/2017-11-11-Regular_Expression.md

 For practice of making regular expression, I decided to write blog about regular expression with frequent expression refered to by [8 Regular Exmpressions You Should Know](https://code.tutsplus.com/tutorials/8-regular-expressions-you-should-know--net-6149)

-Let's start to explore about regular expression.
+Let's start to explore about regular expression with extensible PHP syntax.

 above all, Let's see Regular Expression E-mail Matching Example